thenikso/vue-kuzzle/README.md

 ## Installation

-:warning: This plugin is still not present in `npm`, install it with
+:warning: This plugin is not yet published to `npm`.
+Install it with:

 ```bash
 npm install --save git+https://github.com/thenikso/vue-kuzzle.git
 ```

+Then you want to build it by navigating to `node_modules/vue-kuzzle` and `yarn && yarn build`.

 ### 1. Kuzzle SDK